openstack/ovn-octavia-provider/doc/source/contributor/loadbalancer.rst

 The Following actions are not supported by the OVN Provider Driver:

 - Creating a LoadBalancer/Listener/Pool with an L7 Protocol

-- While Health Checks are now available in OVN, they are not currently implemented in OVN's Provider Driver for Octavia.

 - Currently only one algorithm is supported for pool management (Source IP Port)